samuelgozi/emitter/README.md

 ## Its small!

-Yes there are others out there that are small too, and might be better for your project like `nanoevents`.
+Yes there are others out there that are small to, and might be better for your project like `nanoevents`.

 I would use `nanoevents` instead of this one if you think that the output code of babel will be bigger than theirs.
 But Thats probably not going to be the case if you already use ESNext syntax in your project, because all of the polyfills will end up being in your code anyways.